 Comments on the Supplemental NOPR were due on or before June 25, 2021.
 Over 60 sets of comments were filed, including by the New England TOs, MMWEC/NHEC/CMMEC, NECOS, NESCOE, Potomac Economics, and CT PURA.
-Reply comments were due on or before July 26, 2021, with 28 sets of comments received, including by the New England TOs, NECOS, NESCOE, CT PURA/CT DEEP/MA AG, CT AG, and Public Interest Groups.
-Since the last Report, reply comments were posted from New England State Parties, 119 Alliant/Consumers/DTE, AEP, Pacific Gas & Electric, Joint Consumer Advocates, and the American Clean Power Association.
+Reply comments were due on or before July 26, 2021, with 28 sets of comments received, including by the NECOS, NESCOE, CT AG, and Public Interest Groups..
+Reply comments were also posted from New England State Parties, 133 Alliant/Consumers/DTE, AEP, Pacific Gas & Electric, Joint Consumer Advocates, and the American Clean Power Association ("ACPA").

 September 10, 2021 Workshop.
-The FERC convened a workshop on September 10, 2021120 to discuss certain performance-based ratemaking approaches, particularly shared savings, that may foster deployment of transmission technologies.
+The FERC convened a workshop on September 10, 2021 to discuss certain performance-based ratemaking approaches, particularly shared savings, that may foster deployment of transmission technologies.
 The notice states that the workshop will explore: the maturity of the modeling approaches for various transmission technologies; the data needed to study the benefits/costs of such technologies; issues pertaining to access to or confidentiality of this data; the time horizons that should be considered for such studies; and other issues related to verifying forecasted benefits.
 The workshop also discussed whether and how to account for circumstances in which benefits do not materialize as anticipated and may explore other performance-based ratemaking approaches for transmission technologies seeking incentives under FPA section 219, particularly market-based incentives.
 The FERC issued an agenda for the workshop, which included the final workshop program and expected speakers, on August 23, 2021.
 The FERC supplemented that notice on September 9, 2021.
 On October 13, 2021, the FERC posted a transcript of the workshop in eLibrary.

 Notice Inviting Post-Workshop Comments.
 On October 18, 2021, the FERC issued a notice inviting those interested to file post-workshop comments to address the issues raised during the workshop concerning incentives and shared savings.
-Comments were due on or before January 14, 2022 and were filed by APPA, CAISO, Clean Energy Parties, 121 EDF Renewables, EEI, the Industrial Energy Consumers of America ("IECA"), National Grid, PJM IMM, TAPS.
+Comments were due on or before January 14, 2022 and were filed by APPA, CAISO, Clean Energy Parties, EDF Renewables, EEI, the Industrial Energy Consumers of America ("IECA"), National Grid, PJM IMM, TAPS.